gnovakowski/Lab_3/README.md

 ### Test/Debug

-Throughout the course of this lab, I experienced issues with each of my VHDL modules.
-However, through the careful application of testbenches (and some consulatation with experts such as Captain Branchflower), I was able to properly diagnose and fix the different errors.
+While working on this lab, I experienced issue with many of my VHDL modules.
 The problems I experienced can be seen below.
- * In `h_sync_gen`, my first issue came with differences in type.
-I had initialized various signals to be used with my code, but I had written them with incorrect types.
-This gave me numerous problems while writing the code for this file, especially when trying to assign a value to my `column` that was dependent on count.
-I then realized that the value I needed to generate an unsigned value for `column`.
-After fixing this mistake, my code for `h_sync_gen` worked appropriately.
+ * The first of my issues was with the hierarchichal design of the lab.
+I had initial issues determining which module were to be instantiated where, specifially with the `font_rom` and `char_screen_buffer` modules.
+Initially i had placed both of them in the top shell - `atlys_lab_font_controller` and I was experiencing many issues with my code.
+Ultimately though, I figured out to instantiate them both in the `character_gen` module, which solved this particular issue.
- * In `vga_sync`, I was also experiencing issues, which once again seemed to be a result of a conflict in types.
-After failing to see what was wrong, a careful analysis of the error messages showed that one of my declared signals was not being appropriately used.
-The signal was being declared but not being used in the highest level file of `v_sync_gen`.
-After commenting out this input declaration, my code for `vga_sync` worked appropriately.
+ * Another issue I experienced was with trying to generate the characters to be drawn to the screen in a separate `pixel_gen` module.
+In theory, this should have worked, but I was experiencing difficulties interfacing the `pixel_gen` module with the font ROM library, since I was no longer just drawing things on the screen.
+I eventually just scrapped my `pixel_gen` module altogether and created the apropriate code in the `character_gen` module using already existing inputs.
- * My final issue was one that should not have particularly beeen an issue.
-After not being able to get my completed code working on my FPGA, I realized that I had not created a constraints file that specified which parts of my FPGA to use.
-After the creation of this file, my code properly displayed the desired pattern on the monitor display.
+ * The final issue I experienced in this lab occured after I got the characters to display on the screen.
+The issue was that the very first and very last columns of pixels were being cut off.
+I had already implemented appropriate delays for blank in the top shell, but I couldn't figure out why this was happenening.
+After consulting with Captain Branchflower, he noted that my issue was most likely with the delay for `h_sync` and `v_sync`.
+After writing delays for these signals, the pixels were no longer being cut off, and I achieved basic functionality.

 ### Conclusion